Refreshing sweet tea is a staple for those hot summer months. Make a pitcher of ice-cold sweet tea today with this simple recipe.

 Notes

-- For less sweet tea: add ½ to ⅔ cup of sugar.
+- Sweeten to preference: For less sweet tea, start with ½ to ⅔ cup of sugar.
+For sweeter tea, add up to 1.5 cups of sugar total.

-- Sweet tea has the best flavor within 1 day of preparing, but will keep for 3-4 days before flavor starts to taste "off".
+- Storage: Sweet tea has the best flavor within 1 day of preparing, but will keep for 3-4 days before flavor starts to taste "off".

 Comments